 This was the case for all lure production and incidentally also was the time when many considered these lures not worthy of collection.
 I can vouch for the fact that they fished just as well and in some cases , great innovations were made but still the the mystique of Swedish craftsmen making the items on the banks of the Morrum River at Svangsta was lost.

 Examples of the of the post 80's Swedish production targeted at Japanese buyers were the Morrum casting and Suvaren spinning series of reels well as some beautifully finished and responsive carbon/graphite rods.

-I have now placed clickable thumbnails of my 50 + favorite Ambassadeur casting reels or groups of reels throughout this page.
+I have now placed clickable thumbnails of my favorite (but by now means all) Ambassadeur casting reels or groups of reels below and throughout this page.

-Here you will see boxed reels, numerous commemoratives, prototypes and bare reels from the Record and ABU as well as later ABU Garcia marques.
+Here you will see boxed reels, numerous commemoratives, prototypes and bare reels from the Record , Pebeco and Willian Denninghoff (WD made byA.B.Urfabriken fro these two companies) and ABU as well as later ABU Garcia marques.

-Maybe when time permits, I may be able to place a smaller selection of my favorite Spinning and other style reels from the
+Maybe when time permits, I intend to link a selection of my favorite other style reels from the

 I am most frequently e-mailed about ABU reel values.
 I am a collector and so do not set myself up as an expert in valuations.
 This is not so important to me as I never sell reels.
 I guess it is important if I have a double to trade/swap in order to effect a fair deal for both parties.
 I can certainly advise what I have paid and what I seen reels change hands for in the past.
 Prices vary over time, which i have found generally to be increasing over the last decade, though I am reliably informed that prices were higher 2 decades ago.
 Obviously we must compare apples with apples, and items need to be similarly matched , whether bare reels in good/excellent condition or Mint in a box with all accessories.